Skip to content

 Course registrants will receive more detailed information about the requirements once the course starts.

-A: The instructor course is currently taught online via the Zoom and Google Classroom Platforms.
+The instructor course is currently taught online via the Zoom and Google Classroom Platforms.

-A: The most important requirement to enter the course is a passion for learning from the dog, a commitment to and understanding of the concepts that are the backbone of the K9 Nose Work® training principles and a desire to become an dedicated instructor for both the human and dog student.
+The most important requirement to enter the course is a passion for learning from the dog, a commitment to and understanding of the concepts that are the backbone of the K9 Nose Work® training principles and a desire to become an dedicated instructor for both the human and dog student.

 Having a basic understanding of the foundational components of K9 Nose Work® is recommended.